-Indicators Reporting frequency Sheet name 17.
+Indicators Reporting frequency Sheet name in template (if applicable) 17.
 Complaints concerning Ticket Vending Machines Annual Section A a) Total number of TVM complaints.
 Merged into Section A from April 2023. b) Of which how many related to the provision of information.
 DISCONTINUED: No longer collected for Core Data from April 2023.
-18. TVM Price Guarantee applications and refunds N/A Section G a) Total number of Price Guarantee applications received.
-(Discontinued) b) Total number of Price Guarantee applications granted. c) Total value paid out.
+18. TVM Price Guarantee applications and refunds N/A Section G (Discontinued) a) Total number of Price Guarantee applications received. b) Total number of Price Guarantee applications granted. c) Total value paid out.
 DISCONTINUED: No longer collected for Core Data from April 2023.